fossology/fossology-python/README.rst

       $ foss_cli -vv [COMMAND]

-   This runs the given command with verbosity level 2 (all warning will be logged).
+   This runs the given command with verbosity level 2 (all debug statements will be logged).

    A log file in directory ``.foss_cli_results`` named ``.foss_cli.log`` will be created.